Install Basic Operating System

 The precise server configuration (such as disk partitioning, networking, etc) is dependent on how the hub is to be used and what hardware is being used, all the possible configuration options are not specifically outlined here.
 This installation guide outlines a very basic configuration but may not be suitable for larger sites.
 For larger sites, it is generally expected that the hub will be managed by an experienced Linux administrator who can help setup your site to meet your specific requirements.

-The installing system administrator is required to determine and configure the new system's partition layout, network, security models, etc. The following instructions only instruct how to install Hubzero software.
-At a minimum a "Basic Server" host is required with network access.
+The following instructions only instruct how to install Hubzero software.
+At a minimum a "Basic Server" host, ideally from a minimal ISO, is required with network access.

 Configure Networking and DNS